GGC-DSA/dsa-website/README.md

 13. ~~Call to action block either find page to redirect to about page
 14. ~~Fix blog button to say coming soon.
 Reminder to connect to the Blog DSA project~~
 15. Create Textbooks Page and reading requirements
+16. link textbooks page on menu for easy access
+17. Update menu with events, course requirements,

 <img src="https://themes.stackbit.com/images/libris-demo-1024x768.png" width="600">